Skip to Content

 To construct the glacier cutaway, I referred to Google Earth, topographical maps, and YouTube videos by Dr. Claire Todd of CSUSB Geological Sciences.
 Satellite views of glaciers are inordinately detailed—and I needed to simplify to show the most important elements.
 The subterranean portions of the cutaway are based on features commonly found in other glaciers.

-The draft sketches were reviewed by Dr. Todd, who provided expert insight and helped fine-tune the definitions.
+The draft sketches were reviewed by the reporters and by Dr. Todd, who provided expert insight on Washington glaciers and helped fine-tune the definitions.

 I rendered the final art in Procreate on the iPad, which allowed me to make changes on layers as needed.
 The traditional ink linework—incorporating varied line weights—tends to reproduce well in print and online, and complements the classic feel of newspaper design.